-EMoP is a network of photography or visual arts institutions of eight European capitals registered in Luxembourg as a non profit association (RC: F 9847 / Statutes ).
+EMOP is a network of photography or visual arts institutions of seven European capitals registered in Luxembourg as a non profit association (RC: F 9847 / Statutes ).

 Carole Prat, City of Paris representative (2004-2008)

 Those three members were subsequently joined by the Central European House of Photography, Bratislava, the Museum of Photography, Moscow, the association Zone Attive working for the City of Rome and Café-Crème asbl for Luxembourg.
 Whereas Moscow and Rome have left the network in the meantime, Photon Association, Ljubljana, and the Association of Hungarian Photographers in Budapest have joined the network in 2012.
-The Hellenic Center of Photography, Athens joined in 2014.
+The Hellenic Center of Photography, Athens joined in 2014 and left in 2018.

 Starting January 2018, our long-time Vienna partner Musa was taken over by Wien Museum; its place was taken by Kunst Haus Wien, our new partner.